1. Make a plan

 Congrats, you have released your first episode!

-Now you want people to listen to it – so let them know you’re out there!
+Now you want to reach listeners – so let them know you’re out there!
 You might want to set up a website for people to browse on (especially if you have bonus content to publish or if you are also blogging about your topic).
 And the best way to create a buzz about your show is to promote it on Social Media.
-Pick the network(s) that work for you and post tidbits about your show, teasers and trailers.